-AUT 141A Suspension and Steering Systems Lab 0 3 1
+AUT 141A Suspension and Steering Lab

-This course is an optional lab for the program that needs to meet NATEF hour standards but does not have a Co-op component in the program.
+This course is an optional lab to be used as an alternative to co-op placement in meeting the NATEF standards for total hours.
 Topics include manual and power steering systems and standard and electronically controlled suspension and steering systems.
-Upon completion, students should be able to identify steering and suspension problems, service and repair steering and suspension components, check and adjust alignment angles, and repair and balance tires.
+Upon completion, students should be able to service and repair steering and suspension components, check and adjust alignment angles, repair tires, and balance wheels